First, the Forests

-First, the Forests highlights four productive, culturally specific modes of managing forests: bureaucratic forestry, scientific forestry, tropical forestry and economic forestry.
+There are four productive and culturally specific modes of managing forests: bureaucratic forestry, scientific forestry, tropical forestry and economic forestry.
 Each of these corresponds to specific geographies and phases in the evolution of modern forestry, from 16th century lists of forests and their owners in the republic of Venice, to architectural experiments in 1960s America.
-The categories are comprised of historical materials and contemporary artworks or design projects, which provide reflections on their main themes.